- Bike Registration

 Valuable Property Registration

 During the school year, the University of Delaware Police Department recovers thousands of dollars worth of property.
 Much of the property cannot be returned as the rightful owner cannot be identified.
-The Crime Prevention Unit uses voluntary property registration to help solve this problem.
-The property owner completes an “Operation Identification” registration form with specific information about the property and the Police Department keeps the information on file.
-If the property is reported stolen, the police will have the needed information to enter it into a nationwide computerized network.
-When the property is recovered, the recovering police agency will be able to access the owner's information via computer.
+The UD Police Department uses voluntary property registration to help to solve this problem.
+If the property is reported stolen, the police will have access to the information needed to enter it into a nationwide network.
+When the property is recovered, the recovering police agency will be able to access the owner's information.
 When engraving an item DO NOT use your social security number or other personal information.
 Think of something that will have meaning only to you.